mtbk24/mtbk24.github.io/_posts/2017-12-01-conditionals1.markdown

 date:   2017-12-01
 categories: python
 ---
-When you only have two conditions to choose from, I will show you an easier way to write it that is also faster to run!
 This code makes random data of choices 'A' or 'B'.
 Choice A will be associated with 'water' and choice 'B' will be associated with 'milk'.
-The code will read the choice and return the associated drink choice.
+The code will read the choice at each iteration of the list and return the associated drink choice.

-The typical way:
+The typical way to write this:
 {% highlight ruby %}
 import numpy as np
 import time